Learning Concept Embeddings for Efficient Bag-of-Concepts Densification: Related Work

-More robust concept embeddings can be learned from the concept's corresponding article and/or from the structure of the employed KB (e.g., its link graph).
-Such concept embedding models were proposed by \newcite{hu2015entity,li2016joint,yamada2016joint} who all utilize the skip-gram model \cite{mikolov2013distributed}, but differ in how they define the context of the target concept.
+More robust concept and entity embeddings can be learned from the general knowledge about the concept in encyclopedic KB (e.g., its article) and/or from the structure of a hyperlinked KB (e.g., its link graph).
+Such concept embedding models were proposed by \shortciteA{hu2015entity,li2016joint}, and \shortciteA{yamada2016joint} who all utilize the skip-gram learning technique \shortcite{mikolov2013distributed}, but differ in how they define the context of the target concept.

-\newcite{li2016joint} extended the embedding model proposed by \newcite{hu2015entity} by jointly learning concept and category embeddings from contexts defined by all other concepts in the target concept's article as well as its category hierarchy in Wikipedia.
-This method has the advantage of learning embeddings of both concepts and categories simultaneously.
-However, defining the concept contexts as pairs of the target concept and all other concepts appearing in its corresponding article might introduce noisy contexts, especially for long articles.
-For example, the Wikipedia article for \emph{United States} contains links to \emph{Kindergarten, First grade, and Secondary school} under the Education section.
+\shortciteA{li2016joint} extended the embedding model proposed by \shortciteA{hu2015entity} by jointly learning entity and category embeddings from contexts defined by all other entities in the target entity article as well as its category hierarchy in Wikipedia.
+This method has the advantage of learning embeddings of both entities and categories jointly.
+However, defining the entity contexts as pairs of the target entity and all other entities appearing in its corresponding article might introduce noisy contexts, especially for long articles.
+For example, the Wikipedia article for \emph{"United States"} contains links to \emph{"Kindergarten"}, \emph{"First grade"}, and \emph{"Secondary school"} under the \emph{"Education"} section.

-\newcite{yamada2016joint} proposed a method based on the skip-gram model to jointly learn embeddings of words and concepts using contexts generated from surrounding words of the target concept or word.
-The authors also proposed incorporating the KB link graph by generating contexts from all concepts with outgoing link to the target concept to better model concept-concept relatedness.
+\shortciteA{yamada2016joint} proposed a method based on the skip-gram model to jointly learn embeddings of words and entities using contexts generated from surrounding words of the target entity or word.
+The authors also proposed incorporating \emph{Wikipedia} link graph by generating contexts from all entities with outgoing link to the target entity to better model entity-entity relatedness.

+Our models also learn word and concept embeddings jointly.
+Mapping both words and concepts into the same semantic space allows us to easily measure word-word, word-concept, and concept-concept semantic similarities.
+In addition, our CRX model (described in Section \ref{learning}) extends the context of each word/concept by including nearby concept mentions and not only nearby words.
+Therefore, we better model local contextual information of concepts and words in \emph{Wikipedia}, treated as a textual KB.
+During training, we generate word-word, word-concept, concept-word, and concept-concept contexts (cf. equation \ref{conc-embed-eqn3}).
+In \shortciteA{yamada2016joint} model, concept-concept contexts are generated from \emph{Wikipedia} link graph not from their raw mentions in \emph{Wikipedia} text.
+In the CCX model, we define concept contexts by all surrounding concepts within a window of fixed size.